angelcpizarro/angelcpizarro/README.md

 # Hi there! 👋 Welcome to my GitHub!

-I'm Angel, a Data Science and Analytics enthusiast and former Veterinary Surgeon, currently transitioning into the field of data science and analytics.
+I'm Ángel, a Data Science and Analytics enthusiast and former Veterinary Surgeon, currently transitioning into the field of data science and analytics.
 Below, you’ll find more about my background, skills, and ongoing projects.

 ---